Peter Cottrell

 I know that all of this was only made possible because KSS were there for me that day.

 After four years I decided I could take on a more significant physical challenge, so I entered the Hever Castle Triathlon to raise money for KSS.
-I’d done triathlons years before, but had really thought I’d hung up my wetsuit for good.

 Getting through the training and completing the race proved that any aches and pains I might still have shouldn’t stop me from getting outside and taking on new challenges.

-As I looked up at it, I was so pleased, not just because I’d raised money, but also because I’d had such an adventure doing something that I never would have contemplated without that motivation.
+As I looked up at it, I was so pleased, not just because I’d raised money, but also because I had such an adventure doing something that I never would have contemplated without that motivation.

 Peter and Ben at KSS’s Christmas carol concert in 2019